Query-focused Sentence Compression in Linear Time: Appendix

 \subsection{Latency evaluation}

-To measure latency, for each technique, we sample 100,000 sentences with replacement from the test test.
-We observe the mean time per sentence using Python's built-in \textit{timeit} module.
-We measure with an Intel Xeon processor with a clock rate of 2.80GHz.
+To measure latency, for each technique, we sample 100,000 sentences with replacement from the test set.
+We observe the mean time to compress each sentence using Python's built-in \textit{timeit} module.
+In order to minimize effects from unanticipated confounds in measuring latency, we repeat this experiment three separate times (with a one hour delay between experiments).
+Thus in total we collect 300,000 observations for each compression technique.
+We observe that runtimes are log normal, and thus report each latency as the geometric mean of 300,000 observations.
+We use an Intel Xeon processor with a clock rate of 2.80GHz.